 Counter to Type

 (2009): a collaborative project with Shalom Gorewitz.
-I did the words and performance; he proposed the project and did the videography, sound and editing.
-The video was for the Cultural Heritage Artists Project exhibition at the John Slade Ely House in New Haven, CT, December 2009-January 2010.
-The exhibition brought attention to the abandoned Orchard Street Shul - the historic New Haven synagogue in the video - and it kickstarted fundraising for the building's restoration and the community's revitalization.
+I improvised the words and performance; he proposed the project and did the videography, sound and editing.
+The video was shown the Cultural Heritage Artists Project exhibition at the John Slade Ely House in New Haven, CT, December 2009-January 2010.
+The exhibition was to benefit the abandoned Orchard Street Shul - the historic New Haven synagogue in the video - and it motivated fundraising for the building's restoration and the community's revitalization.

-(2004): "Quiet!" was a proposal for a sound installation for Eastern State Penitentiary, an abandoned prison in Philadelphia which hosts art projects.
-The Quaker prison was designed to give inmates a chance to "reform" through solitary confinement in cells with skylights: the sunlight was supposed to inspire revelation and transformation.
-In practice, the goal of quiet contemplation was not achieved; the cellblocks were noisy.
+(2004): "Quiet!" was a proposal for a sound installation for Eastern State Penitentiary, a former prison in Philadelphia which hosts art projects.
+The Quaker prison was designed to encourage inmates to "reform" through solitary confinement in cells with skylights: ideally the sunlight would inspire revelation and transformation.
+In practice, the goal of quiet contemplation was not achieved; the cellblocks were noisy, and many isolated inmates went insane.
 This installation aimed to engage that contradiction of sound and its longed-for absence: visitors would be surrounded by (anxious, gentle, etc.) urgings toward silence ("sh!").

 (1998; recorded 2016): "Listen" is an a cappella song to help prevent date rape: it can be sung by anyone at anytime.
-It tries to be encouraging: it humanizes difficult, intimate situations without sensationalizing or demonizing, and offers concrete guidelines for healthy, respectful relations.
-"Listen" was created in 1998 for Take Back the Night at the University of Pennsylvania; it now serves as an alternative to Lady Gaga's "'Til It Happens to You."
-As of this year it is available on the national Take Back the Night website and through Reveal Heal.
+It tries to offer hope and interpersonal skills, without sentimentality or sensationalization.
+"Listen" was created in 1997 for Take Back the Night at the University of Pennsylvania; it now serves as an alternative to Lady Gaga's "'Til It Happens to You."
+In 2016 the song was posted to the national Take Back the Night website and through Reveal Heal.
 I've also sent it (free) to colleges, sex ed programs and radio stations.